chemoish/bootstrap-dangerzone/README.md

 ## So what does this buy me?

-The dangerzone is perfect for people who want to get started developing without the headache of setting up a development environment every time.
+The bro is perfect for people who want to get started developing without the headache of setting up a development environment every time.
 The project has already configured the basics of compilation, watcher, and a server tasks.

 It also comes with a biased folder structure that accommodates both small and large projects.